Last Update: 2021-08-24T22:53:11.174Z

 The charging rate (3 kW, 6 kW, 120 kW, etc) determines our effective trip speed.

 For example the rule of thumb is that at 6 kW an average electric car gains 20-25 miles range per hour of charging.
-See Understanding charging rates and effective trip speed
+See Electric car charging speed and effective trip speed on road trips

 The charging rate we need in any given situation depends on situational needs.